 Before stepping into the store, I noticed the large dark green parts of the building with the B&H logo.
 Looking at the whole building, one can see that the store is indeed massive, spanning a whole block over two floors!
 The store is so huge and segmented, that there are multiple entrances for different needs.
 For example, there is a separate door for selling and buying used equipment and a separate door for returns:

-Our guides for the tour were Yechiel Orgel (our account representative and a super cool and down to earth guy.
-Check out his product photography website) and Isaac Buchinger, who led the tour and explained everything in detail:
+Our guides for the tour were Yechiel Orgel (our account representative and a super cool and down to earth guy) and Isaac Buchinger, who led the tour and explained everything in detail:

 Our first visit was to the professional video studio that B&H set up for television and live broadcast demonstration.
 While neither Tom nor I are video junkies, we surely appreciated the expensive video camera setups with expensive German Schneider lenses – this one was mounted on a Blackmagic cinema camera (that’s Yechiel in the background, talking to Tom):